 What happens if hyperthyroidism goes untreated?

-An increase in levels of thyroid hormones speeds up the cat’s metabolism (hypermetabolic state) which leads to a hyperdynamic cardiovascular state in which the heart beats faster which eventually causes secondary hypertropic cardiomyopathy and congestive heart failure.
+An increase in levels of thyroid hormones speeds up the cat’s metabolism (hypermetabolic state) which leads to a hyperdynamic cardiovascular state in which the heart beats faster which eventually causes secondary hypertrophic cardiomyopathy and congestive heart failure.
 Collectively called cardiac thyrotoxicosis.
-These are late manifestations of hyperthyroidism which highlight the importance of an early diagnosis and bi-annual health checks in cats over the age of 7.
+These are late manifestations of hyperthyroidism which highlight the importance of early diagnosis and bi-annual health checks in cats over the age of 7.

 High blood pressure (hypertension) is another common side effect of hyperthyroidism in cats.
-Hypertension has a serious effect on several organ functions.
+Hypertension has a serious impact on several organ functions.
 Swelling and bleeding into the eyes can lead to retinal detachment and blindness.

 Other side effects include hardening of the arteries and an increased risk of stroke.